 Even where there are no children to consider, a cohabitee who is not on the legal title to a property may find that they lose their home if the relationship breaks up because they occupy that property only with the consent of the other who is the legal owner.
 If that consent is withdrawn because the relationship has broken down, they could be out on the street.

 A Living Together Agreement could include provisions that regulate this situation so that both parties know who gets what in terms of property, whether a notice period has to be given if one is to leave the property, whether the property is to be sold etc. Conversely, the sole legal owner of a property who moves his or her partner in may not realise that his or her partner may start accruing a financial interest in the property if they help to pay the mortgage or put money into improvements to the home, even if they are never put on the title deeds to the property.

 A Living Together Agreement could include provisions that regulate this situation too to avoid later dispute arising about whether a financial interest in the property does arise for the non-legal owner and what their share should be if they do establish a claim.

 If you think about these things at the outset, you can deal with them properly by entering into a Living Together Agreement to record the financial arrangements that are to apply in respect of property, children, wills and legacies, ownership of chattels (e.g. cars, jewellery, antiques) and many other topics relevant to cohabitation.

 They can be very simple contracts dealing with one or two matters only or they can be quite complex.
-Either way, any of the team at Glynis Wright & Co can assist you in the drafting of a bespoke agreement that deals with the issues that are important to you.
-After the initial consultation, we can offer a fixed fee for the drafting of the Agreement which will depend upon the complexity of the agreement and whether we are instructed to negotiate the contents of the agreement or are simply being asked to give effect to an agreement already reached.
+Either way, any of our team can assist you in the drafting of a bespoke agreement that deals with the issues that are important to you.